jvde-github/AIS-catcher-for-Android/README.md

 </p>

 ### Granting AIS-catcher access to the USB dongle
 Next we set up the RTL-SDR dongle.
 Connect the dongle with your Android device and if all is well you should be asked if AIS-catcher can get access to the USB device.
 Accept.
+With Dutch language settings (sorry) this should look like:

 <p align="center">
 <img src="https://github.com/jvde-github/AIS-catcher/blob/eb25b78295fe2320683bf569c346a2157e8b8c69/media/grant_access_to_USB%5B1%5D.jpg" width=40% height=40%>
 </p>

+I would advice to give AIS-catcher permament access to the USB device to be able to skip this step next time.

 ### Setting up the RTL-SDR dongle
-Next go back to the "Settings" menu via the 3 vertical dots and set the RTL-SDR settings:
+Next go back to the **Settings** menu via the 3 vertical dots and set up the RTL-SDR settings:

 <p align="center">
 <img src="https://github.com/jvde-github/AIS-catcher/blob/b9093aae8ee7545b6dd5f7629e546691c9bce6a8/media/setting_RTL-SDR%5B2%5D.jpg" width=40% height=40%>